Rion4/RemitaDAO-Adromeda/README.md

 # RemitaDAO: Smart Automated Remittance Vaults

 RemitaDAO is a decentralized application built for the aOS Global Buildathon, designed to transform how people send money to their families abroad.
+A DAO, or Decentralized Autonomous Organization, is an organization where control is spread out amongst its members, not centralized.
+The core feature of a DAO is a consensus-based decision-making process, usually through voting with governance tokens.
 Instead of a simple transfer, it allows senders to program their remittances, automatically splitting each payment into different on-chain "vaults" for immediate cash, long-term savings, and yield-generating investments.

 ## The Problem